Schools with Art Programs in Pasadena

 Focusing on sharpening the student's skills in drawing, color and composition, this 24-unit program is ideal for students interested in animation or digital visual communication.
 The program covers a wide range of media studies, including drawing, painting and digital photography.
 Also available are courses in visual culture, design and printmaking.

-A portfolio including either 20-25 still images representing a single body of work or media examples that can be either interactive or non-interactive are required as part of the application package sent in by BFA- or BA-holders; GRE scores are not required.
-The 48-unit program focuses on the theory, criticism and creation of art and is appropriate for students interested in careers as professional artists.
+The 52-unit program focuses on the theory, criticism and creation of art and is appropriate for students interested in careers as professional artists.
 The program requires a thesis project consisting of an oral defense of a solo exhibition and a written thesis.
-This studio-oriented program is limited to 16 new students per year.
-A period of summer residency is also required each year.
-Students also benefit from a weekly visiting lecture series featuring working professional artists, art curators and art critics.
+This studio-oriented program is highly competitive.
+Students may also benefit from a weekly visiting lecture series featuring working professional artists, art curators and art critics.

 Otis College of Art and Design